wp-plugins/wordbooker/readme.txt

 Yes, and its also  WP Networked Blogs mode compliant.

-= How do I reset my Wordbooker/WordPress configuration so I can start over from scratch? =
+= How do I completely reset my Wordbooker/WordPress configuration so I can start over from scratch? =

 1. Click the "Reset configuration" button in the "Wordbooker" panel of the "Options" WordPress admin page.
 1. Deactivate the Wordbook plugin from your WordPress installation.